-Criteria Pollutants Pollutants Description Sources Health Effects Particles of 10 microns or Less in diameter.
-Particles of 2.5 microns or Less in diameter Wood stove, industry, dust construction, street sand application, open burning agricultural activities.
-Aggravates ailments such as bronchitis and emphysema, especially bad for those with chronic heart and lung disease, as well as the very young and old and pregnant women.
-Carbon Monoxide (CO) An odorless, tasteless, colorless gas that is emitted primarily from any form of combustion Mobile sources (autos, trucks, buses), wood stoves, open burning, industrial combustion sources.
-Deprives the body of oxygen by reducing the blood's capacity to carry oxygen: causes headaches, dizziness, nausea, and listlessness and in high doses may cause death.
-Ozone (O 3) Formed when nitrogen oxides and volatile organic compounds react with one another in the presence of sunlight and warm temperatures.
+Criteria Pollutants Pollutants Description Sources Health Effects Particulate (PM 10 ) Particulate (PM 2.5 ) Particles of 10 microns or less in diameter.
+Particles of 2.5 microns or less in diameter Wood stove, industry, construction dust, street sand application, outdoor burning, agricultural activities.
+Aggravates ailments such as bronchitis and emphysema, especially bad for those with chronic heart and lung disease, as well as the very young and old and those who are pregnant.
+Carbon Monoxide (CO) An odorless, tasteless, colorless gas that is emitted from any form of combustion.
+Mobile sources (autos, trucks, buses), wood stoves, outdoor burning, industrial combustion sources.
+Deprives the body of oxygen by reducing the blood's capacity to carry oxygen; causes headaches, dizziness, nausea and listlessness and in high doses may cause death.
+Ozone (O 3 ) Formed when nitrogen oxides and volatile organic compounds react with one another in the presence of sunlight and warm temperatures.
 A component of smog.
 Mobile sources, industry, power plants, gasoline storage and transfer, paint, solvent usage.
-Irritates eyes, nose, throat and respiratory system; especially bad for those with chronic heart and lung disease, as well as the very young and old, and pregnant women.
-Nitrogen Dioxide (NO 2) A poisonous gas produced when nitrogen oxide becomes a byproduct of sufficiently high-burning temperatures.
+Irritates eyes, nose, throat and respiratory system; especially bad for those with chronic heart and lung disease, as well as the very young and old, and those who are pregnant.
+Nitrogen Dioxide (NO 2 ) A poisonous gas produced when nitrogen oxide becomes a byproduct of sufficiently high-burning temperatures.
 Fossil fuel power, mobile sources, industry, explosives manufacturing, fertilizer manufacturing.
 Harmful to lungs, irritates bronchial and respiratory systems; increases symptoms in asthmatic patients.
-Sulfur Dioxide (SO 2) A gas or liquid resulting from the burning of sulfur- containing fuel.
-Fossil fuel power plants, non- ferrous smelters, kraft pulp production.
+Sulfur Dioxide (SO 2 ) A gas or liquid resulting from the burning of sulfur-containing fuel.
+Fossil fuel power plants, non-ferrous smelters, kraft pulp production.
 Increases symptoms in asthmatic patients; irritates respiratory system.
 Lead (Pb) A widely used metal, which may accumulate in the body.
 Leaded gasoline, smelting, battery manufacturing, and recycling.
-Affects motor function and reflexes and learning; causes damage to the central nervous system, kidneys and brain.
-Children affected more than adults
+Affects motor function, reflexes and learning; causes damage to the central nervous system, kidneys and brain.
+Children are affected more than adults.